Mums Back to Work

 “Being a housewife and a mother is the biggest job in the world, but if it doesn’t interest you, don’t do it – I would have made a terrible mother.”

 Come in, sit down and lock the loo door if that’s where you’re holed up with your laptop/blackberry/iphone whilst the children seek you out.
 Or is that just me that does that when it’s my turn to hide?
-If you’re an HR/Talent/E&D Professional interested in better supporting your maternity leavers take a look at the Maternity Comeback page or contact the office on 01727 856169.
+If you’re an HR/Talent/E&D Professional interested in better supporting your maternity leavers take a look at The Talent Keeper Specialists website or contact the office on 01727 856169.

 Becoming a mother is a major life transition and a different story for each of us who’ve done it.
 I’m a mum of two and author of Mothers Work!, a practical and uplifting guide to getting back to work after baby (published by Hay House, June 2011).
 Being a mother isn’t easy, I know, but it’s blooming marvellous when things are going well.
 I coach all sorts of mothers, not just those with jobs beyond the home, and for all different reasons.
 Mothers often get in touch for coaching because they’re feeling lost, overwhelmed or underwhelmed.